Satyamjhaiitkgp/Design-of-security-protocols-in-Cloud-based-Cyber-physical-system/README.md

 # Design-of-security-protocols-in-Cloud-based-Cyber-physical-system
-Undertaken as M.Sc project under supervision of Prof. Adrijit Goswami please download the midsem report and then read it.
+Undertaken as M.Sc project under supervision of Prof. Adrijit Goswami.
+ Please download the pdf and then read it.
 In github the pdf seems to have distorted texts.